redhat-developer/kam/docs/test/test-guide.md

 $ export IMAGE_REPO=<Image repository which is used to push newly built images>
 $ export DOCKERCONFIGJSON_PATH=<Filepath to config.json which authenticates the image push to the desired image registry>
 $ export GITHUB_TOKEN=<Used to authenticate repository clones, and commit-status notifications (if enabled)>
+$ export PRIVATE_REPO_DRIVER=<If your Git repositories are on a custom domain, please indicate which driver to use github or gitlab>
 ```

 Then run the command `make e2e`.
 Target `make e2e` runs the test scenario under `@basic` tag.